• Facebook

 This recipe for vegetarian stew is an easy, healthy slow cooker stew made from bell peppers, zucchini, chickpeas, fire roasted tomatoes and a pinch of Italian flavor.

-bowl of chickpea and vegetable stew this recipe
+bowl of chickpea and vegetable stew

 If you've been looking for an easy, no-fuss recipe for vegetarian stew, this is it!
 Both light and flavorful, this blend of chickpeas and veggies is incredibly satisfying.